spatie/laravel-eventsauce/README.md

     ],

     /*
-     * This connection name will be used to storge messages.
+     * This connection name will be used to store messages.
 When
      * set to null the default connection will be used.
      */
     'database_connection' => null,